ngrok/ngrok-operator/docs/annotations.md

 ## IP Restriction

-The `k8s.ngrok.com/ip-policy-ids` annotation can be used to restrict access to all routes defined in the Ingress resource to a list of IP Policies.
-The annotation accepts a comma-separated list of IP Policy IDs.
+The `k8s.ngrok.com/ip-policies` annotation can be used to restrict access to all routes defined in the Ingress resource to a list of IP Policies.
+The annotation accepts a comma-separated list of IP Policies by either IP Policy ID or the name of an `ippolicies.ingress.k8s.ngrok.com` resource.
 If not specified(default), the `IP Restriction` module will be disabled in ngrok for any Edge HTTPS Routes the annotation applies to.

 ```yaml
 apiVersion: networking.k8s.io/v1